Canardoux/flutter_sound/doc/install.md

 The Flutter-Sound sources [are here](https://github.com/dooboolab/flutter_sound).

 There is actually two branches :
 - V4.
-This is the stable branch which is maintained under the version 4.x.x
+This is the Long Term Support (LTS) branch which is maintained under the version 4.x.x
 - master.
-This is the branch currently developed and could be not as stable than the V4 branch.
+This is the branch currently developed and will be the version 5.x.x.

-To the side of those two maintained branches, we are working on an experimental branch.
-This branch is not to be used if you do not want an electro-choc. ;-) (But we will love you if you try it and give us some feedback.
-Or even better if you contribute actively to its developement).

 If you want to generate your App from the sources with a `FULL` flavor: